Julien-Fischer/break-line/README.md

 - Right-click and choose "<b>Split Line</b>" from the context menu.</li>
 - The plugin will reformat the line into multiple indented lines.</li>

+Language support

+- Java

+If you wish to add more language support, please open an issue or a PR

 Examples

 Input